Layr-Labs/eigenlayer-contracts/docs/README.md

 | [`RewardsCoordinator.sol`](../src/contracts/core/RewardsCoordinator.sol) | Singleton | Transparent proxy |

 The `RewardsCoordinator` is the main entry point of submission and claiming of ERC20 rewards in EigenLayer.
 It carries out three basic functions:
-* AVSs (via the AVS's contracts) submit "rewards submissions" to their registered Operators and Stakers over a specific time period
+* AVSs (via the AVS's contracts) submit "rewards submissions" to their registered operators and stakers over a specific time period
-* *Off-chain*, the rewards updater will use each RewardsSubmission time period to apply reward amounts to historical Staker/Operator stake weights.
-This is consolidated into a merkle root that is posted *on-chain* to the `RewardsCoordinator`, allowing Stakers/Operators to claim their allocated rewards.
+* *Off-chain*, the rewards updater will use each RewardsSubmission time period to apply reward amounts to historical staker/operator stake weights.
+This is consolidated into a merkle root that is posted *on-chain* to the `RewardsCoordinator`, allowing stakers/operators to claim their allocated rewards.
-* Stakers/Operators can claim rewards posted by the rewards updater.
+* Stakers/operators can claim rewards posted by the rewards updater.

 See full documentation in [`/core/RewardsCoordinator.md`](./core/RewardsCoordinator.md).